-AV-AF 308 Aviation Physiology (3)
+AV-AF 308 Human Factors in Aviation (3)

 This course is designed to introduce the aviation student to the effects flying imposes on the human body.
 Being aware of how the human body works and how the normal physiological parameters are altered while flying will prepare the student to make sound decisions and adjustments when exposed to these conditions.